 Though it involves time-travel and a magical therapist, Being Erica is anything but cheesy.
 It is funny, moving and packed with insight.
-Through the “everywoman” character of Erica Strange, the series really captures what the process of therapy can feel like for the person who is doing his or her own work in a sincere way.
-We relate with Erica, and we learn from her.
-I would say that the program accurately depicts “how change happens” better than anything I have seen in TV or movies.
+Through the “everywoman” character of Erica Strange, the CBC series really captures what the process of therapy can feel like for the person who is doing his or her own work in a sincere way.
+We relate with Erica, and we learn with her.

 Ordinary People subtly depicts a family that has experienced the traumatic loss of one son, and it shows how therapy is able to help the surviving son find his own way to process, grieve, and move on.
 By the end I think many viewers may wish Judd Hirsch was their therapist!

 Good Will Hunting accurately depicts how childhood abuse can foreclose on one’s life.
 It uses the example of a gifted individual, played by Matt Damon, who is not able to pursue his talents for it would mean choosing to separate from the only relationships that support him.
 This film shows how, through an ongoing relationship with a supportive, yet human and flawed, counsellor, individuals can learn to develop new relationships, both with themselves and others, and come to accept more of who they truly are.
 Okay, perhaps the film is a little bit Hollywood, and the insights, healing, and growth come too quickly, but it also points a finger towards something we can also reach towards.